Identify | Disrupt |

 Q: What if multiple people submit the same information?

-Where multiple submitters provide substantially the same information, the bounty will be awarded to the first submitter whose information is verified as qualifying by the Review Board.
+Where multiple Tipsters provide substantially the same information, the bounty will be awarded to the first Tipster whose information is verified as qualifying by the Review Board.

-Where multiple submitters independently contribute different elements of intelligence that collectively lead to a law enforcement outcome, the Review Board may divide the bounty among submitters in proportions it determines appropriate.
+Where multiple Tipsters independently contribute different elements of intelligence that collectively lead to a law enforcement case outcome, the Review Board may divide the Bounty among Tipsters in proportions it determines appropriate.

 -

 Amounts vary depending on the specific case posted by the sponsoring entity.
-Each bounty listing specifies the reward amount.
-The submitter receives 90% of the approved bounty amount.
-CSI retains 10% as a Program administration fee to cover platform operation, intelligence triage, compliance administration, and law enforcement coordination.
+Each Bounty listing specifies the reward amount.
+The Tipster receives 80% of the approved Bounty amount.
+CSI retains 20% as a Program Administration Fee to cover platform operation, intelligence triage, compliance administration, and law enforcement coordination.

 Q: What are the conditions for payment?

-A bounty will only be paid when ALL of the following conditions are met:
+A Bounty will only be paid when ALL of the following conditions are satisfied:

-The information directly leads to or materially contributes to an arrest, search warrant execution, digital take-down, or other enforceable law enforcement outcome.
+The information directly leads to or materially contributes to the arrest of a suspect, the execution of a search warrant, a digital takedown, or other law enforcement, judicial, or administrative Qualifying Outcome.

 The Review Board has approved the payment.